chrisbazley/3dObjLib/README.md

 Rebuilding the library
 ----------------------
-  You should ensure that the standard C library and CBDebugLib (by the same author as 3dObjLib) are on your C$Path, otherwise the compiler won't be able to find the required header files.
-The dependency on CBDebugLib isn't very
+  You should ensure that the standard C library and CBDebugLib (by the same author as 3dObjLib) are on your header include path (C$Path if using the supplied make files on RISC OS), otherwise the compiler won't be able to find the required header files.
+The dependency on CBDebugLib isn't very strong: it can be eliminated by modifying the make file so that the macro USE_CBDEBUG is no longer predefined.

-strong: it can be eliminated by modifying the make file so that the macro USE_CBDEBUG is no longer predefined.
+  Three make files are supplied:

-  Two make files are supplied:
+- 'Makefile' is intended for use with GNU Make and the GNU C Compiler on Linux.
 - 'NMakefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
 - 'GMakefile' is intended for use with GNU Make and the GNU C Compiler.

 These make files share some variable definitions (including a list of objects to be built) by including a common make file.

   The APCS variant specified for the Norcroft compiler is 32 bit for